 Some financial aid is available on a first-come, first-served basis, so fill out the FAFSA asap.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 No one should ever pay to fill out the FREE Application for Federal Student Aid, (FAFSA), so don't give your money (or info!) to any website that claim you do.

 Learn more about Tuition and Financial Aid at Chatham University.

 Based on this information, does Chatham University seem like a good fit?
 Remember, the best school for one person may be a terrible fit for someone else!
 So ask yourself: Is Chatham University a good school for you?

 If Chatham University seems like a school you want to apply to, click the heart button to save it to your college list.

-Chatham University is located in the urban setting of Pittsburgh, Pennsylvania, less than an hour from Pittsburgh.
+Chatham University is located in the city of Pittsburgh, Pennsylvania, less than an hour from Pittsburgh.

-If you want to see Chatham University for yourself, plan a visit.
+If you want to see Chatham University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 376, Interstate 79, Interstate 76 to Pittsburgh, or book a flight to the nearest airport, Pittsburgh International.

 You can also take a virtual campus tour to get a sense of what Chatham University and Pittsburgh are like without leaving home.